Winning Against Your Reading List5 minutes read | 917 words by Ruben Berenguel

 Your list will slowly, but surely decrease.
 When you add new books, shuffle your list without changing what you are currently reading.
 It is fundamental that you keep focused on your current book and don’t exchange it for another.
 Focus on finishing, one at a time (or 2 or 3, try not to pass the 3 books at the same time barrier).
 Of course, don’t rush and enjoy your reads!

-Of course don't forget The Rights of the Reader (Bookdepository affiliate link: free shipping worldwide, you can download a poster for free in Walker Books page here).
+Of course don’t forget The Rights of the Reader (affiliate link, you can download a poster for free in Walker Books page here).

 Luck favours the procrastinator (guest post in The Friendly Anarchist)